-23 Explain any differences between public, private, government or non-profit entities to consider when undertaking a corporate reorganisation.
+Explain any differences between public, private, government or non-profit entities to consider when undertaking a corporate reorganisation.

 Additional restrictions, such as the prohibition on financial assistance, apply to public companies, potentially making reorganisations of public companies and their groups more challenging.
-In addition to company law issues, public companies listed on a stock exchange will need to comply with the rules and requirements of the exchange, which may include additional requirements, restrictions, and disclosure obligations, such as in relation to transactions with related parties.
+In addition to company law issues, public companies listed on a stock exchange will need to comply with the rules and requirements of the exchange, which may include additional requirements, restrictions and disclosure obligations, in relation to matters such as transactions with related parties.

-Governmental and public bodies are often created by statute, so the relevant statute that created them will need to be considered and reviewed for any specific rules and restrictions applicable to them.
+Governmental and public bodies are often created by statute, so the relevant statute that created them will need to be considered and reviewed for any specific rules and restrictions applicable to them before undertaking a corporate reorganisation of such entities.